visionthex/Precious/README.md

 No alt text provided for this image
 SSH session

 After gaining access to the system using the credentials obtained from the hidden file, the first order of business was to locate the user flag.
-With the flag successfully found, I proceeded to use the 'sudo -l' command to investigate the low-level user's permissions within the system.
+With the flag successfully found, I proceeded to use the `sudo -l` command to investigate the low-level user's permissions within the system.
 This step is critical for identifying potential pathways to escalate privileges and expand my access within the system.
 By establishing the user's privileges, I can then craft a more effective strategy for further penetration and lateral movement within the system.

 No alt text provided for this image
 Found the User Flag

-After investigating the low-level user's permissions using the 'sudo -l' command, I discovered that the only executable I could run as root was '/usr/bin/ruby /opt/update_dependencies.rb'.
+After investigating the low-level user's permissions using the `sudo -l` command, I discovered that the only executable I could run as root was `/usr/bin/ruby /opt/update_dependencies.rb`.
 This limited set of privileges means that I will need to be particularly strategic in determining how to leverage this access for further penetration and lateral movement within the system.
 It is a good starting point, however, and I will continue to explore and gather information to build a more comprehensive picture of the system's security architecture.

 No alt text provided for this image
 Running the Sudo -l command on the low level user

-As I continued exploring the capabilities of the '/usr/bin/ruby /opt/update_dependencies.rb' executable, I discovered that it could run a YAML file.
+As I continued exploring the capabilities of the `/usr/bin/ruby /opt/update_dependencies.rb` executable, I discovered that it could run a YAML file.
 This opened up a potential avenue for exploitation using code injection.
 By crafting a malicious YAML file with injected code, I may be able to gain greater access to the system and execute commands with higher privileges.
 This will require careful crafting and testing of the exploit, as well as a thorough understanding of the system's security architecture and potential defenses against such attacks.

 ```
 # Compare installed dependencies with those specified in "dependencies.yml